-Looking back at 2021

-In 2021, the second year of the COVID-19 pandemic, social distancing, lockdowns and mask mandates continued to be commonplace.
+Looking back at 2021 In 2021, the second year of the COVID-19 pandemic, social distancing, lockdowns and mask mandates continued to be commonplace.
 However, since the onset of the lockdowns in 2020, there has been some adjustment into a new normal in 2021, both in our daily lives and also observed amongst Optimizer Foundation's portfolio companies.
-This adjustment was also evident in Venture Capital ("VC") investment in Africa with a record US\$5.2bn deal value in 2021 according to Partech.
-This record was in part informed by a revival in economic activity and the pandemic driven shift towards tech-enabled services including online service delivery, telehealth, e-learning and e-commerce.
+This adjustment was also evident in Venture Capital (VC) investment in Africa.
+The sector hit a record US\$5.2bn with a revival in economic activity and pandemic-driven shift towards tech-enabled services including online service delivery, telehealth, e-learning and e-commerce.
 Following the recession in 2020 that led to a global GDP decline of 3.3%, 2021 was the year of recovery.
-For example, Kenya's GDP grew by 10.1% in the second quarter relative to a contraction of 2.1% over the same period in 20201.
+For example, Kenya's GDP grew by 10.1% in the second quarter relative to a contraction of 2.1% over the same period in $2020^1$ .
 While in 2020 the focus was on the spread of COVID-19 across the globe, 2021 focused on speedy vaccine distribution to curb the spread.
-As early as January 2021, various

-COVID vaccine producers began distribution efforts.
+As early as January 2021, various COVID vaccine producers began distribution efforts.
 As at the end of 2021, an estimated 3.8 billion people worldwide were fully vaccinated i.e. 49.9% of the global population.
 However, inequities in vaccine access came into focus with the distribution of vaccines skewed towards wealthier nations.
+According to the Africa CDC, as of early January 2022, only 11.3% of the African population was fully vaccinated.
+The COVID-19 pandemic continued to unmask the limits of the resilience of health systems.
+In Sub-Saharan Africa ("SSA"), focus on COVID-19 partly undermined progress made on Malaria, Tuberculosis ("TB") and HIV which are among the main causes of death.
+SSA accounts for 94% of global malaria deaths.
+The good news is that upon a 2-year successful pilot in 3 SSA countries, WHO recommended a malaria vaccine for use among children in SSA and other regions with moderate to high malaria transmission.
+Africa's brain drain is particularly pervasive in the health sector with 20% of African-born physicians working in high-income countries.
+The pandemic exacerbated this challenge > 10.1% growth in Kenyan GDP in the second quarter relative to a contraction of 2.1% over the same period in 2020

-According to the Africa CDC2, as of early January 2022, only 11.3% of the African population was fully vaccinated.
+3.8 billion people worldwide were fully vaccinated at the end of 2021 (estimated) i.e. 49.9% of the global population, only 11.3% of the African population was fully vaccinated